AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/overview.md

 ### CIF Integration Layer

 The CIF integration layer is used to standardize integrations with other commerce solutions.
 It runs on the Adobe I/O Runtime platform which is Adobe's serverless platform and enables integrations at a microservice level by mapping third party APIs against the Adobe Commerce APIs.
-To help you get started on building third party integrations with AEM, we have created a [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) to demonstrate how a non-Magento commerce backend can be integrated with the AEM CIF Cloud Connector and AEM CIF Core Components via Adobe Commerce APIs (Magento GraphQL APIs).
+To help you get started on building third party integrations with AEM, we have created a [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) to demonstrate how a non-Magento commerce backend can be integrated via Adobe Commerce APIs (Magento GraphQL APIs).

-## AEM-Commerce Integration Patterns
+## AEM Commerce Integration Patterns

-Some of the commonly implemented AEM-Commerce integration patterns are shown below.
+Some of the commonly implemented AEM Commerce integration patterns are shown below.

 ![AEM CIF Integration Patterns](assets/aem-cif-integration-patterns-updated.JPG)